Child Safety and Wellbeing Policy

 Establishing a culturally safe environment

-TC is committed to creating a learning environment where First Nations culture is celebrated, and First Nations children, their families and their communities are supported and encouraged to express their culture.
+Templestowe College is committed to creating a learning environment where First Nations culture is celebrated, and First Nations children, their families and their communities are supported and encouraged to express their culture.
+Templestowe College’s commitment to First Nations People can be found in our Reconciliation Action Plan.
 Strategies to embed cultural safety for First Nations children include:

 Creating a physical environment that is respectful of First Nations culture.
 Templestowe College acknowledges the Wurundjeri people of the Kulin nation as the traditional custodians of the land on which we operate.
 We pay our respect to all Aboriginal and Torres Strait Elders past, present and emerging, who reside in the area and have been an integral part of the regions history.
 This will be displayed on our website.